Eugleo/paper-access-controls/README.md

 - [ ] Add mention of UNDO as one way to enable good separation of things.
 - [ ] Detail how the main problem is the one of classification and point to an existing body of work that says classification is possible.

-> What counts as basic identity confirmation?
-Uploading an ID photo?

-- [ ] Expand verification levels with specific examples of identity confirmation methods and institutional verification processes (~0.2 pages)

 > (8) Would developers actually go along with granting verified users deeper access?
 Many have refused to do this in the past.